 I also like that AudioSparx does a good job of curating its content.
 The interface looks dated, but once you get over the learning curve, it’s actually the most efficient music library for upload music.
 They do a good job of screening musicians, and the upload and review process is totally seamless.

-Two things to note about AudioSparx: If you do low priced sales on other sites, AudioSparx doesn’t allow you to post the songs on its site.
+Updated 3/11/21: Two things to note about AudioSparx: If you do low priced sales on other sites, AudioSparx doesn’t allow you to post the songs on its site.
 Additionally, submitting songs to AudioSparx, while non-exclusive, is also in perpetuity.
-Meaning that you can change your mind and the songs down later and submit them to an exclusive library.
+Meaning that you can NOT change your mind and take the songs down later and submit them to an exclusive library.

 AudioJungle is a very active music licensing marketplace, with lots of buyers and sellers.
 Which is appealing, obviously!
 However, the review process for getting your songs accepted is tyrannical, inconsistent, and illogical, and you’ll waste a lot of time trying to get songs approved.
 Moreover, the hoops you have to jump through to upload your song are legion.
 You can read more about licensing music on AudioJungle here on this review.
 A lot of folks have had great success licensing on AudioJungle.

 SongTradr is another site where I’ve seen most of my success through overhead in-store licensing.
 SongTradr is different from a lot of the other stock music companies out there, because they allow you to directly submit tracks for specific opportunities.
 For example, they might have an opportunity for a pop song to be used in a TV show.
 If you had a suitable song, you could submit it.
 That said, SongTradr also has a really cool feature - big name clients are directly searching for music to be placed on their adverts.
 They’re often willing to pay thousands of dollars upfront if you’re selected.
 Unfortunately, I’ve never been selected, but I have made the final list a few times.
 Just one of these licenses would probably be enough to make it all worth it.